lablup/backend.ai-docs-webui/docs/sftp_to_container/sftp_to_container.rst

 For Windows / FileZilla
 --------------------------------------------------------------

-Backend.AI Web-UI app supports OpenSSH-based public key connection (RSA2048).
+GPU Platform Web-UI app supports OpenSSH-based public key connection (RSA2048).
 To access with a client such as PuTTY on Windows, a private key must be converted into a ``ppk`` file through a program such as PuTTYgen.
 You can refer to the following link for the conversion method: